robatwilliams/hills-api/docs/backlog.md

 ### Further future

 - Node.js 12 ([will have LTS](https://nodejs.org/en/about/releases/)), when it becomes available on AWS Lambda.
-Then convert to ES6 imports/exports.
+Then convert to ES6 imports/exports (update lint rules), use promisified `fs` module, anything else new.
 - Do without Express (?); it's only used to allow `express-graphql` to be used.
 Needs [express-graphql/559](https://github.com/graphql/express-graphql/issues/559), or manual implementation of [basic requirements for GraphQL over HTTP](https://graphql.org/learn/serving-over-http/).